Blogs

 wave

-Joe Anderson faces charges of bribery, misconduct in a public office, and conspiracy to commit misconduct.
-Derek Hatton, a prominent figure in Liverpool's political scene during the 1980s, is charged with bribery and counsel or procure misconduct in a public office.
-Eleven other individuals, including two former council directors, Nicholas Kavanagh and Andrew Barr, and several others connected to business dealings with the council, also face various charges related to bribery and misconduct.
-A full list of those charged and their respective charges can be found in the press releases from Merseyside Police and the Crown Prosecution Service (CPS).
+Joe Anderson is facing charges of bribery, misconduct in public office, and even conspiracy to commit misconduct.
+That’s a lot.
+Then there's Derek Hatton, a pretty big name in Liverpool politics back in the 80s.
+He’s facing bribery and aiding or procuring misconduct charges.
+And it doesn’t stop there.
+Eleven other people are also charged, including two former council directors, Nicholas Kavanagh and Andrew Barr, and several others who were apparently involved in business with the council.
+Honestly, the list of charges is long – you can check the Merseyside Police and Crown Prosecution Service (CPS) press releases for the full rundown.

 FAQ